kundajelab/bpnet/README.md

   - `bpnet.modisco.core.Pattern` - Object containing the PFM, CWM and optionally the signal footprint
   - `bpnet.modisco.core.Seqlet` - Object containing the seqlet coordinates.
   - `bpnet.modisco.core.StackedSeqletContrib` - Object containing the sequence, contribution scores and raw data at seqlet locations.
-- `bpnet.dataspecs.DataSpec` - class representing the `dataspec.yml` file
+- `bpnet.dataspecs.DataSpec` - File handle to the `dataspec.yml` file
-- `dfi` - Frequently used alias for a pandas `DataFrame` containing motif instance coordinates.
+- `dfi` - Frequently used alias for a pandas `DataFrame` containing motif instance coordinates produced by `bpnet cwm-scan`.
 See the [colab notebook](https://colab.research.google.com/drive/1VNsNBfugPJfJ02LBgvPwj-gPK0L_djsD) for the column description.

 ## Installation